NateChoe1/NateChoe1/README.md

-I'm Nate, I know C and HTML (and a whole lot of other languages) so I'm basically a fullstack.
+I know C and HTML so I'm basically a fullstack.